autogluon/autogluon/docs/api/autogluon.common.space.rst

    int_space = space.Int(0, 100)  # Search space for numeric hyperparameter that takes integer values
    bool_space = space.Bool()  # Search space for hyperparameter that is either True or False.

+For how to use the search space to perform HPO, check out `Tabular Indepth Tutorial <../tutorials/tabular/tabular-indepth.html#specifying-hyperparameters-and-tuning-them>`_

 :hidden:`Categorical`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~